 “ Man often has to ally with cunning to catch the unsuspicious creature he has chosen for his hunting pleasure.
 To the different ways of catching the badger also belongs an own device which resembles a turnpike that is erected in front of the tunnel of the badger’s earth.
 Between four posts is the movable turnpike which is put up by a piece of wood at a cord.
 If the badger wants to leave his earth he knocks down the wood while trying to get through the mentioned device, the turnpike falls down and the poor animal is smashed by the considerable weight of this deadly machine ”

 and thus had been misqualified hitherto predominantly as “before the letter” (Hamminger for Th.
 75 & 89; “Exceedingly rare!”, 1895), “Proofs” (Schwerdt, 1928, for Th.
-74, 75 & 89), “Early impressions before the text” of the otherwise “four sheets published only later” (L’Art Ancien, 1939, on occasion of the Schwerdt copy), “Impressions before the letter, just with the artist’s name and address” (Counts Faber-Castell, 1958), “Proofs on laid paper with inscription & Engelbrecht address, but before title and caption”.
+74, 75 & 89), “Early impressions before the text” of the otherwise “four sheets published only later” (L’Art Ancien, 1939, on occasion of the Schwerdt copy), “Impressions before the letter, just with the artist’s name and address” (Alexander Count of Faber-Castell, 1958), “Proofs on laid paper with inscription & Engelbrecht address, but before title and caption”.

 The latter 1978 even here still.
 With the first-time reference to the insufficiently described characteristics and the priority of states indeed, yet putting inappropriate consequence on Weigel’s Art Stock Catalog, sect.
 XXVIII (1857), Ridinger appendix, 7 B, according to which “with later impressions (of the set) the caption of nos.
 74, 75, 89, and 91 had been covered, and these carry the address of Engelbrecht”.
 At which it shall be repeated that the Engelbrecht edition of about 1824 has been printed on paper without lines watermark, while even connoisseurs rated the four captionless sheets in question as early prints due to the quality of both their printing and the characteristic lines watermark of the laid paper.